MakieOrg/Makie.jl/docs/documentation/events.md

 There are a couple of different methods of and functions related to `pick`.
 The base method `pick(scene, pos)` picks points exactly.
 For small markers or thin lines you may instead want to pick the closest plot element within a given range.
 This can be done with `pick(scene, position, range)`.
 You can also get all plots and indices within a range sorted by distance with `pick_sorted(scene, position, range)`.
 This can be useful if you want to filter certain plots out, for example the background of an `Axis`.

-If you jsut want to know whether the cursor is on a certain plot or set of plots you can use `mouseover(scene, plots...)`.
+If you just want to know whether the cursor is on a certain plot or set of plots you can use `mouseover(scene, plots...)`.
 This will call `Makie.flatten_plots(plots)` to break down all plots into primitive plots and check against pick.
 If you want continue using the output from pick you can use `onpick(f, scene, plots...; range=1)` which performs this check and calls `f(plot, index)` if it succeeds.

 ## The `ispressed` function